 We’re getting lots of queries about what is and isn’t open on the island, so we’re keeping this page live and updated regularly.

 Holy island is open for visitors.
-Like the rest of England, it follows the government’s Roadmap out of lockdown.
+Like the rest of England, it followed the government’s Roadmap out of lockdown.
 There are no restrictions that are specific to Holy Island.
 Accommodation, shops, pubs and cafes have all reopened.
+As with normal years, some businesses will close for winter, and some opening times will be affected by tide times on particular days.

 North Sea tides continue to operate as usual and are unaffected by government restrictions.
 Please refresh your knowledge on how to cross the causeway to the island safely before you visit.

 Holy Island parking and public toilets

 All food establishment on the island have reopened.
-It is highly recommended you book dinner in advance (ideally a week or two before, if possible), as dinner places are limited and will sell out during high season.
+It is highly recommended you book dinner in advance (ideally a week or two before, if possible).
+Dinner places are limited and often sell out, even outside of high season, due to the high number of staycations following Covid.
 As with the rest of the country, some hospitality venues are short-staffed, and service might take longer.
 Please be understanding with them.
 They’ve not had an easy time.
 See our information page about food options.

 Castle and Priory

-The castle has reopened.
-Tickets must be booked in advance.
+The castle has reopened (but it is closed in the winter months every year, reopens March).
+Tickets must be booked in advance for a defined time slot.
 You can book your visit here.

 The Priory has reopened, and no longer requires set time slots, but it’s recommended you book your tickets in advance, as they are not always available to purchase on site.
 You can book your visit here.

-The 477 bus Berwick-Holy Island and the shuttle from Haggerston Castle now operate as usual.
+The 477 bus Berwick-Holy Island operate as usual.
 See our article about public transport to the island for more details.